Undergraduate Studies Bachelor's Degrees

 Every Bachelor’s major at Granite State College requires an integrative capstone or culminating teaching experience, which is an educational experience undertaken following the completion of all other courses in the major.
 Granite State College defines the integrative capstone as a synthesis of the learning in the major with current research in the field to reach a new, higher level of understanding.
 Students are asked to integrate and apply learning, to demonstrate knowledge and skills acquired in the major, and to communicate their learning effectively.

-All major courses in the degree must be complete, as well as CRIT 602 Advanced Critical Analysis and Strategic Thinking (4 s.h.) and IDIS 601 Interdisciplinary Seminar (4 s.h.) prior to enrollment within the integrative capstone.
+Prior to capstone enrollment, students are expected to complete the majority of their required major courses along with CRIT 602 Advanced Critical Analysis and Strategic Thinking (4 s.h.) and IDIS 601 Interdisciplinary Seminar (4 s.h.).
+Students should consult with their advisor regarding specific major courses that may be completed with their capstone.
 Students will need Advisor approval to enroll in the capstone experience designated in their degree program.
 Students with a dual major shall take one capstone, with their project/research/ internship reflecting both program outcomes.
 Dual Major students must consult their Advisor regarding the appropriate capstone and related topic.

 Academic Residency Requirement